Visa Country Page Content Flexy Body

 Technological developments such as artificial intelligence (AI), machine learning, and automation are changing the nature of jobs and the skills needed for them.
 While previous waves of AI mostly affected physical work, McKinsey predicts that the rise of general artificial intelligence (gen AI) would have a real impact on knowledge work, which includes disciplines like education, law, technology, and the arts.

 Additionally, the potential applications of AI in the workplace have expanded with the release of ChatGPT in November 2022, among other recent developments in the field that enable the production of various content types.
-It is anticipated that in 2024, as employer and worker confidence in AI increases, the gap between the desire to use AI and its actual deployment will close.
+It is anticipated that in the coming years, as employer and worker confidence in AI increases, the gap between the desire to use AI and its actual deployment will close.

 Potential opportunities and challenges for workers in the evolving landscape